-C1 esterase inhibitor (C1-INH) is a protein found in the fluid part of your blood that controls C1, the first component of the complement system.
-The complement system is a group of proteins that move freely through your bloodstream.
+C1 esterase inhibitor (C1-INH) is a protein found in the fluid part of your blood.
+It controls a protein called C1, which is part of the complement system.
+This system is a group of proteins that move freely through your bloodstream.
 The proteins work with your immune system and play a role in the development of inflammation.
 There are nine major complement proteins.
 They are labeled C1 through C9.

 A blood sample is needed.
-This is usually taken through a vein.
+This is most often taken through a vein.
 The procedure is called a venipuncture.

 No special preparation is needed.

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.